mikewhiteman/telegram-mandarin-tutor/README.md

 # Mandarin Chinese Language Tutor w/ Telegram + ChatGPT

 ## Background
-This is a proof of concept demonstrating how you can build a **conversation-based language tutor** using Telegram, ChatGPT, and a few free text-to-speech libraries.
+This is a proof of concept demonstrating how you can build a **voice-based language tutor** using Telegram, ChatGPT, and a few free text-to-speech libraries.
 I've seen a few demos highlighting text-based conversations with a LLM language tutor but felt like the experience could be greatly improved if you could actually practice _speaking_ with the bot.
 I've been studying Mandarin for a bit and decided I'd try this out as a potential learning tool.

 The general concept is quite simple:
 * Setup a Telegram bot which natively supports sending/receiving audio files